srb-/TypeScript-Sandbox-REPL/README.md

 + [x] get REPL going from a VS task command
 + [x] maybe just have it load at the start?

+### Installation

+Requires VS Code with the Mocha Sidebar extension.

 ### Random notes: